epxlp/Genetics_short_course_2016/pract4_bioinformatics/exercises/README.md

 There are different ways to select your 'credible SNP set'.
 Here we will just look up everything with r<sup>2</sup>>0.8 with top SNP.

-`Enter your SNP name into the box and click submit`
+`Enter the SNP name into the box and click submit`

 **_Questions:_**
 > (5) Are any SNPs coding SNPs? (see last column)